dbcli/mssql-cli/README.rst

 Configuration
 -------------

 Customization and persistence of settings can be achieved with a config file, whose path can be passed as the ``--mssqlclirc <file>`` command line argument.
 Otherwise it is read from the default path `~/.config/mssqlcli/config` on macOS and Linux, and %LOCALAPPDATA%\\dbcli\\mssqlcli\\config' on Windows.
-See the file itself for a description of all available options.
+See the `config file`_ itself for a description of all available options.

 Contributing